 Major depressive episode symptoms

-The list of possible symptoms of a major depression episode are the same whether it occurs in major depressive disorder, bipolar disorder, schizoaffective disorder, or any other depressive.
+The possible symptoms of a major depressive episode are the same whether it occurs in major depressive disorder, bipolar disorder, schizoaffective disorder, or any other depressive.
 These include:

 - depressed mood, including feeling sad, hopeless, or irritable